ELY3M/wX---modded-by-ELY-M/README.md

 11. move show color legend to bottom
 12. considering adding extreme wind warning - I saw few requests for this warning during hurricane Michael.
 13. rename application id and change icon color so someone can run both versions of wX
+14. 8-bit SRM like in pykl3
+15. fix up the ability to change products in the multi-pane radar. it seem wont change products for me
+16. android wear support.
+I own android wear watches and love them.

 DONE!
 =================================
+added conus radar image auto-download in radaractivity, need to figure out how to plot it when the radar map gets zoom out like in pykl3
 android permissions are pita!
 I put in perm library for filechecking for custom icons later.
 changed the icon to black and cyan color so one can tell which version wX is running.
 added backup/restore settings/pallette like in pykl3
 added third button for SRM on radar.
 seperate warnings option on radar.. so can enable and disable indidvual warnings on radar. for example, you only want to see tor/svr and you can disable all others.
 added SVS (severe weather statement)
 added request for sn spotter info in the tap menu in the radar